allenbateman/WaveBinder/README.md

 ### Audio Bands

-The audio bands gives you the posibility to select what frequency range to analyse and returns the normalised average amplitude of the selected range, it also has a smooth factor value to reduce the drastic change of values.
+The audio bands give you the possibility to select what frequency range to analyse and return the normalised average amplitude of the selected range, it also has a smooth factor value to reduce the drastic change of values.

 ![AudioBand](https://github.com/allenbateman/WaveBinder/assets/57528826/225b2574-b918-48d6-ace5-342452057735)

 ### Property Binders

-Property binders allows you to add any component and select what porperty of the component to be audio driven.
+Property binders allow you to add any component and select what property of the component to be audio-driven.

-Internally it uses interpolation to interpolate between to given values for that parameter, using the audio band data as the value used to interpolate.
+Internally it uses interpolation to interpolate between two given values for that parameter, using the audio band data as the value used to interpolate.

 ![PropertyBinder](https://github.com/allenbateman/WaveBinder/assets/57528826/87ed1f27-aad8-4937-bb66-896f0d91d53d)